tpretz/seatsurfing/README.md

 ```

 This starts...

-* a PostgreSQL database with data stored on Docker volume "db"
+- a PostgreSQL database with data stored on Docker volume "db"
-* a Seatsurfing Backend instance with port 8080 exposed.
+- a Seatsurfing Backend instance with port 8080 exposed
-* a Seatsurfing Booking UI instance which is accessible through the Backend instance at: :8080/ui/
+- a Seatsurfing Booking UI instance which is accessible through the Backend instance at: :8080/ui/
-* a Seatsurfing Admin UI instance which is accessible through the Backend instance at: :8080/admin/
+- a Seatsurfing Admin UI instance which is accessible through the Backend instance at: :8080/admin/

+To login, use the default admin login (user `admin@seatsurfing.local` and password `12345678`) or set the [environment variables](https://seatsurfing.app/docs/config) `INIT_ORG_USER` and `INIT_ORG_PASS` to customize the admin login.

 ### Running on Kubernetes

 Please refer to our [Kubernetes documentation](https://seatsurfing.app/docs/kubernetes/).

 ## Environment variables

 Please check out the [documentation](https://seatsurfing.app/docs/config) for information on available environment variables and further guidance.

-**Hint**: When running in an IPV6-only Docker/Podman environment with multiple network interfaces bound to the Frontend containers, setting the ```LISTEN_ADDR``` environment variable can be necessary as NextJS binds to only one network interface by default.
-Set it to ```::``` to bind to any address.
+**Hint**: When running in an IPV6-only Docker/Podman environment with multiple network interfaces bound to the Frontend containers, setting the `LISTEN_ADDR` environment variable can be necessary as NextJS binds to only one network interface by default.
+Set it to `::` to bind to any address.